Players Ball

 The Players Ball is an annual gathering of pimps, held in Chicago, Illinois.
 Other Players Balls take place across the country, most notably in Miami and Atlanta.
-The first Players Ball held in 1999 took place in Milwaukee, Wisconsin.
 Presently, there are "Players Ball" events in Las Vegas and Memphis, Tennessee.
 On December 16-18th 2011, a Players Ball was hosted in Hollywood, California.

 History

 The idea stemmed from a scene in the 1973 blaxploitation film The Mack in which the lead character, a pimp named Goldie, attends The Players Ball in Oakland, California.
 Comedian Dan Aykroyd parodied this event in his film Doctor Detroit.
 Keenen Ivory Wayans satirized the ball in his 1988 film I'm Gonna Git You Sucka, in which blaxploitation icon Antonio Fargas plays a character who is crowned "Pimp of the Year" after winning a Miss America-style pageant.
-Dave Chappelle satirized the event with "The Playa Haters' Ball" on an episode of The Chappelle Show.
+Dave Chappelle satirized the event with "The Playa Haters' Ball" on an episode of Chappelle's Show.
 The party has been a November tradition since 1974, when pimps from across the country gathered to celebrate the birthday of Don Juan now known as Bishop Don "Magic" Juan.
 Every year, the award for "Pimp of the Year" is given out.
 Juan was the winner 13 years in a row.

 Official Bishop Don Juan Players Ball

 The 35th Anniversary of the Players Ball was held on Saturday, December 5, 2009, at Chez Roues Banquet Hall in Chicago.
 Ditch performed his first Players Ball show there.

 The 38th annual official Players Ball 2012 was held Saturday December 8, 2012 at the Key Club, Hollywood, California.
 Nick Cannon was the DJ for the event, and was rumored to be in production filming a movie about Bishop Don Juan.

 Documentaries

 The Player's Ball was shown in the HBO documentary Pimps Up, Ho's Down and the Hughes Brothers' documentary, American Pimp.

 A DVD entitled Master Players Ball was also released in 2006.
 The DVD featured live scenes from a "Players Ball."